baileyp/advent-of-code-2023/notes/day2.md

 >   sets: { "blue" => [3, 20], "red" => [4, 1], "green" => [2, 2] }
 > }

 When I accepted the code suggestion and updated the test, it worked!
 Now I need the rest of the solution updated.
+I highlighted `is_game_possible` and prompted:

 > Based on the successful refactor to `self.parse_input` this function now needs to be updated based on the new structure of the `game` hash